Pahl Peace Prize: Prize and medal

 The Pahl Peace Prize Foundation was founded in 2018 in the Principality of Liechtenstein.
 The purpose of the Pahl Peace Prize Foundation is the granting of an annual peace prize, consisting of a gold medal and a cash prize of up to EUR 100.000.
 This prize will be awarded to outstanding individuals who have considerably and actively contributed to world peace.
 The prize was granted for the first time in the year 2021 in the Principality of Liechtenstein.

 Background

 The Pahl Peace Prize symbolizes the lifetime achievements of Mr. Jochem O.W.
-Pahl.
-He was always striving to make a difference – for humanity and world peace.
-During his world-wide travels, he had seen much misfortune, motivating him to contribute to a better world during his lifetime: “Every human, regardless of race, color, religion or education has a right to appreciation and esteem.”
-He bequeathed his whole estate to the Foundation and instructed in his will the Pahl Peace Prize to honor and support individuals who have contributed to world peace in an extraordinary manner.
+Pahl. who strived to make a difference – for humanity and world peace.
+During his world-wide travels, he was motivated by his perceptions of misfortune, moving him to contribute to a better world: “Every human, regardless of race, color, religion or education has a right to appreciation and esteem.”
+He bequeathed his whole estate to the Foundation and instructed in his will the creation of the Pahl Peace Prize to honor and support individuals who have contributed to world peace in an extraordinary manner.